TankHQ/tank/docs/5-entity-definition.md

 Lock and load, soldier!
 In Tank's war machine, the "Entity" is your frontline fighter.
 A Rust struct rigged with the `#[derive(Entity)]` macro that maps straight to a database table and gives you convenient functions to access and modify the data.
 Tank automatically handles the heavy lifting of converting Rust values to database columns and back.

-Before you can deploy entities, you must have an operational connection (see [*Field Manual Section 3 - Supply Lines*](3-connection.md#connect)).
-All entity operations execute through either a live connection or a locked transaction; without a supply line, your units can't move.
+You need a live connection (see [*Field Manual Section 3 - Supply Lines*](3-connection.md#connect)) or a transaction to execute operations.

 ## Mission Briefing
 Zero boilerplate.
-Define a struct, tag it, deploy.
-Tank matches your Rust field types to the closest database type for each driver.
-Unified arsenal, same blueprint across all battlefields.
+Define a struct, derive `Entity`.
+Field types map to driver column types.

 ## Entity
 Start with a plain Rust struct and derive the `tank::Entity` trait.
 The fields can have any of the types supported (see [*Field Manual Section 4* - Payload Specs](4-types.md))